NON-IMMIGRANT VISA Category “O-A” (Long Stay)

 - An English Extract from the register of population (verification shall be valid for not more than three months and must be legalised by MinBuZa)

-- A letter of verification issued from the country of his or her nationality or residence stating that the applicant has no criminal record (verification shall be valid for not more than three months and must be legalised by MinBuZa)
+- A Certificate of Good Conduct (Certificate of Conduct) issued by the competent authority of the country of his or her nationality or residence stating that the applicant has no criminal record (the certificate shall be valid for not more than three months and must be legalised by MinBuZa)

-- An original health insurance policy which covers the length of stay in Thailand with no less than 40,000 Baht coverage for outpatient treatment and no less than 400,000 Baht for inpatient treatment.
-Applicant may consider buying a Thai health insurance online at longstay.tgia.org.
+- covering the length of stay in Thailand with no less than 100,000 USD or 3,000,000 THB for overall medical coverage. (must be specifically mentioned) Apllicant may consider buying a Thai health insurance online at longstay.tgia.org.

-In the case where the accompanying spouse is not eligible to apply for the Category ‘O-A’ (Long Stay) visa, he or she will be considered for temporary stay under Category ‘O’ visa.
+NB.: - In the case where the accompanying spouse is not eligible for the Category ‘O-A’ (Long Stay) visa, he or she will be considered for temporary stay under Category ‘O’ visa.
 A marriage certificate must be provided as evidence and must be legalised by MinBuZa.

-5. Recommendations for foreigners with Non-Immigrant Visa “O-A” (Long Stay) while staying in the Kingdom
+4. Recommendations for foreigners with Non-Immigrant Visa “O-A” (Long Stay) while staying in Thailand

 - A self-addressed envelope with postage affixed.

-5.4 Foreigner who wishes to extend his or her stay shall submit a request for extension of stay at the Office of the Immigration Bureau with documented evidence of money transfer or a deposit account in Thailand or an income certificate showing an amount of not less than 800,000 Baht or an income certificate plus a deposit account showing a total amount of not less than 800,000 Baht.
+- 4.4 Foreigner who wishes to extend his or her stay shall submit a request for extension of stay at the Office of the Immigration Bureau with documented evidence of money transfer or a deposit account in Thailand or an income certificate showing an amount of not less than 800,000 THB OR an income certificate plus a deposit account showing a total amount of not less than 800,000 THB.
 A one-year extension of stay shall be granted at the discretion of the immigration officer to the foreigner as long as he or she meets the above requirements.